jsantoro10/jsantoro10.github.io/_cases/reciplay.md

         - Users want a cookbook tool that takes care of the **non-cooking tasks** for them.
         - Users want to be **guided through each feature** every time they use the app.
   competitive_analysis:
+    summary:
-    summary: Next, I evaluated the products of **three direct competitors** among the highest rated cookbook apps on the App Store, along with **one indirect competitor** that offers meal kits.
+        - I then selected **three direct competitors** among the highest rated cookbook apps on the App Store, along with **one indirect competitor** that offers meal kits.
-    competitors:
-        - competitor1.png
-        - competitor2.png
-        - competitor3.png
-        - competitor4.png
+        - I used the <a href="https://digitalconfidence.design/tools/design-principle-cards" target="_blank">Design Principle Cards</a> from <a href="https://digitalconfidence.design/" target="_blank">Designing for Digital Confidence</a> to check whether each app accounted for users who are new to technology.
+    image: competitive_analysis.jpeg
     analysis:
-        - I used the <a href="https://digitalconfidence.design/tools/design-principle-cards" target="_blank">Design Principle Cards</a> from <a href="https://digitalconfidence.design/" target="_blank">Designing for Digital Confidence</a> to check whether each app accounted for users who are new to technology.
-I found that **the majority of the apps did not include straightforward flows, multiple input forms, and clear guidance or support options**.
-        - I identified navigation, discovery, and onboarding as areas to be especially mindful of the target user context.
-In particular, users new to technology would benefit from features like **progress indicators, tips within the interface, text and voice input options**, and **pre-populated content**.
+        - While most of the apps featured straightforward navigation, none fully addressed the needs of users new to technology in their discovery and onboarding flows.
+I identified features like **progress indicators, tips within the interface, text and voice input options** to include in my own designs that would address these needs.
-  insight: Users with low digital confidence need a digital experience that **celebrates their wins, provides timely guidance**, and **offers multiple modes of interaction**.
+  insight: Users new to technology need an experience with **timely guidance** and **multiple modes of interaction**.
 ideation:
   summary: I drafted different homepage iterations by drawing on the <a href="https://digitalconfidence.design/tools/inspiration-tool" target="_blank">Inspiration Tool</a> from <a href="https://digitalconfidence.design/" target="_blank">Designing for Digital Confidence</a> to challenge my perspective.
   after:
     - description: Next, I created five paper wireframes from the mobile app homepage sketches.
-For the revised homepage on the far right, I included voice search, two options to add a new recipe, and a bottom navigation bar.
+For the revised homepage, I included voice search, two ways to add a new recipe, and a bottom navigation bar.
       image: ideation1.png
     - description: I repeated the Crazy Eights exercise for the responsive site designs to consider how site users may have different needs than the mobile app users.
       image: ideation2.png
     - image: ideation3.png
 sitemap:
-  - summary: Users with low digital confidence can quickly feel lost and not know where they are within an app or site, so I tried to **simplify the content structure for the responsive site**.
-To keep the information architecture clear and consistent with the mobile app, I focused on displaying the key features with the most value for users.
-Each page focuses on demos and explanations of each feature to allow users to preview experiences before committing.
+  - summary: Users with low digital confidence can quickly feel lost and not know where they are within an app or site, so I **simplified the content structure and made it consistent across platforms**.
     image: sitemap1.png
-  - summary: The content structure is expanded to include the same features as the mobile app once users have logged into their account.
-    image: sitemap2.png
 wireframes:
   - summary: New technology users need time to build their digital confidence, so I sectioned the import recipe process into manageable chunks, with the recipe information pre-populated from the URL.
-I incorporated “Back” and “Next” buttons on each screen of the import flow instead of relying on swiping and other navigational patterns more suited for users familiar with technology.
     image: wireframe1.png
+  - summary: I incorporated “Back” and “Next” buttons on each screen of the import flow instead of relying on swiping and other navigational patterns more suited for users familiar with technology.
   - image: wireframe2.png
     caption: Responsive mobile site wireframe
-  - summary: Next, I began drafting the responsive site wireframes, moving from the smallest screen size to the largest screen size.
-I kept some aspects, like the recipes list layout consistent with the mobile app.
+  - summary: I began drafting the responsive site wireframes, keeping some aspects, like the recipe list layout, consistent with the mobile app.
 I also included some features based on the ideation exercises that would be specific to the responsive site use case, such as bulk recipe import.
     image: wireframe3.png
     caption: Responsive desktop site wireframe
 testing: